alaouimehdi1995/django-rest/README.md

 ### 5.2.
 Existing API Exceptions

-As seen in the previous chapter, django-REST provides you some custom exceptions that you can use (_i.e._ raise) so that your view returns an error response, without having to do it manually everytime.
+As seen in the previous chapter, django-flash-REST provides you some custom exceptions that you can use (_i.e._ raise) so that your view returns an error response, without having to do it manually everytime.
 Here is the list of the available API exceptions , each with its returned object and status code:

 -  **BadRequest**: